JuliaData/Tables.jl/docs/src/scan.md

 # Scan Requests

-`Tables.Scan` is a logical request for projection, filtering, row bounds, and output conversion.
+`Tables.Scan` describes which columns and rows a table source should return.
+It can select and rename columns, set output column types, filter rows, and apply an `offset` or `limit`.
 It does not require a physical full-table scan.
 A source can use an index, statistics, partition pruning, or any other exact optimization.

 The API has two roles: